tmpfs/prism/README.md

 The computed stylesheet for the component.

 Note that when you assign to `style` in JSX declarations it may be an array or object but by the time `style` reaches your component render function it is guaranteed to be an array.

-## Bugs

-Some third-party components break the idiom of `style` being an array or object and enforce object only.
-There is currently no easy way to flatten the `style` array to an object for these component implementations.
-The best solution for now is to ask the author to fix the `propType`, otherwise just fork it and fix it.

 ## License